Home » Featured » Start a Business — How to Set Up a Website

 This sounds more difficult than it is.
 Your content management system is simply software that makes it easy to add text and photos to your website, without having to worry about writing HTML or CSS.

 We like WordPress in part because of how easy it is to use, but also because of the thousands of developers who have created unique themes, widgets, and plugins that make your website more useful.
 If you have trouble with your site, it’s easy to find help online or from a programmer who is familiar with WP.
 It’s also easy to integrate Google Analytics and webmaster tools so you can track basic performance metrics.
 And upgrading can be automatic.
-But there are other content management systems if you don’t like WordPress—Joomla, Drupal, Shopify, Wix, Weebly, Magento and Web.com come to mind.
+But there are other content management systems if you don’t like WordPress—Joomla, Drupal, Shopify, Wix, Weebly, Magento and Web.com come to mind, or can hire Webflow agency.
 Several of them can be installed on your site with a single click of a button.
 Check with your web host.
 We won’t go into a side by side comparison here, but you should be able to easily find a content manager that you are comfortable with.

 3. Choose a Theme